 Motor Vehicle Accidents Law

-After a car accident, insurance companies will usually work to figure out who was at fault for the accident.
-Determining who is responsible for the collision, or, in some cases, who is simply "more" responsible, can affect how much money either party will pay or receive.
+After a car accident, insurance claims may depend on who was at fault for the accident.
+Determining who is responsible for the collision can affect how much money either party will pay or receive.

-Insurance companies will have a set list of questions they need to ask when they start to look into an accident.
+Insurance companies will have a set list of questions they need to ask when they look into an accident.
 It’s important not to guess, make things up, or lie about details.
 Doing so could hurt you later on in the process.
-As the advice of your personal injury attorney as they are able to handle this part of the information exchange.
+You can get the advice of your personal injury attorney for dealing with the adjuster for your own insurance policy if you wish.

-Soon after the accident, take as many pictures as you can, and write down everything you can remember about the collision, from what you were doing before right before it happened to where you were to what the weather was like at the time.
+Soon after the accident, take as many pictures as you can, and write down everything you can remember about the collision.
 The more details you can remember and write down while the event is fresh in your mind, the better your attorney can answer the insurance representative’s questions.
-If you have any contact information for any witnesses, be sure to share that, too.

 You may also want to get phone numbers or contact information for any witnesses to the accident.
 In some cases, you may also be able to get video footage of the accident from businesses or homes with security cameras.

 If a police officer shows up to investigate a rear-end collision or other car accident, they will generally prepare an accident report.
 You can get a copy of the police report and provide it to your car accident attorney or the car insurance companies.
 The police report may have helpful information about traffic violations and which motorist was responsible for the accident.